-- In the Netherlands, from 15 December 2014, ETCS Baseline 2 (version 2.3.0d), level 1 or 2 and ATB will be compulsory to run on the corridor lines (no deactivation of the national legacy system);
+• In the Netherlands, from 15 December 2014, ETCS Baseline 2 (version 2.3.0d), level 1 or 2 and ATB will be compulsory to run on the corridor lines (no deactivation of the national legacy system);

 - In Belgium, the complete network is expected to be equipped by 2022.
 In 2025, ETCS is very likely to become compulsory for a train to be allowed to run on the Infrabel tracks.
 Legislation to fade out legacy system in favour of ETCS has come into force the 9th of July 2013.
-From 2016 onwards, the class B system Memor-crocodile will be put out of service on those lines equipped with ETCS level 1 version 2.3.0d, allowing only trains equipped with ETCS Level 1(minimum Baseline 2) or TBL1+ to run on these tracks;

-- In Luxembourg, trains will have to be equipped with ETCS Baseline 2 (version 2.3.0d), level 1 or 2 from 2017 onwards;

-- In France, a reflection is under way regarding the deactivation of national legacy system;

-- In Switzerland, all new vehicles purchased after July 1st 2014 will have to be equipped with ETCS Baseline 3 or be easily adaptable to ETCS as from 2017.
+From 2016 onwards, the class B system Memor-crocodile will be put out of service on those lines equipped with ETCS level 1 version 2.3.0d, allowing only trains equipped with ETCS Level 1(minimum Baseline 2) or TBL1+ to run on these tracks; - In Luxembourg, trains will have to be equipped with ETCS Baseline 2 (version 2.3.0d), level 1 or 2 from mid-2017 onwards; - In France, the national KVB legacy system will be decommissioned at some point in the future.
+The date of this decommissioning is not yet determined.
+The European Deployment Plan (EDP) proposed by the European Commission (EC) is expected to be adopted before the end of 2016.
+It should provide more details about the implementation of ERTMS on part of RFC NSM corridor - In Switzerland, all new vehicles purchased after July 1st 2014 will have to be equipped with ETCS Baseline 3 or be easily adaptable to ETCS as from 2017.
 They will still also have to be equipped with KVB if they come from France.

-4.2.3 ERTMS deployment plan
+6.2.3 ERTMS deployment plan

-The planning of ETCS deployment along the current corridor lines and the nature of the ETCS deployment system are described in the following maps (see next page):
+The planning of ETCS deployment along the current corridor lines and the nature of the ETCS deployment system are described in the following maps (see next page)7:

-&lt;sup>12 Connecting lines, except Maasvlakte - Kijfhoek, are not displayed on the maps of this section 4.2.2.
+7 Connecting lines, except Maasvlakte - Kijfhoek, are not displayed on the maps of this section 4.2.2.

-Map 21: Timing of the ETCS deployment along the corridor lines
+Timing of the ETCS deployment along the corridor lines

-Map 22: nature of the ETCS deployment system along the corridor lines
+Nature of the ETCS deployment system along the corridor lines